England

-This module builds upon the conceptual framework and development issues that you encountered in either Global development in practice (D890) or Understanding global development (DD870).
-The learning resources will enable you to use the key challenges of conflict, governance, justice and transformation to critically re-think and deepen your understanding of the theories, approaches and issues introduced in D890 or DD870.
+This module builds upon the conceptual framework and development issues that you encountered in Understanding global development (DD870).
+The learning resources will enable you to use the key challenges of conflict, governance, justice and transformation to critically re-think and deepen your understanding of the theories, approaches and issues introduced in the previous module.

 The module is divided into an introductory block that maps out the challenges and skills you'll focus on, followed by four main blocks that build on one another to deepen your learning as you progress through the module.
 These blocks are as follows: